 Amazon offer 2 kinds of music services – Amazon Prime and Amazon Music Unlimited.
 Both the services have many similarities, but a few key differences which vary them completely.

-One of the key differences between the two packages is the catalogue.
+One of the key differences between the two packages is the catalog.
 Amazon Prime gives you access to 2 million songs, whereas you’ll get 50 million songs on Amazon Music Unlimited.

 If you are Alexa user, Amazon Music Unlimited can be more exciting than Amazon Prime Music.
 The additional commands helps the users to create playlists effortlessly.
 Also, you’ll get to know the behind the scenes of all the popular songs if you are an Amazon Music Unlimited Subscriber.